 What would you say were your “milestone moments” so far?

-Why is intersectionality important for the future of the fashion industry e.g. ethics, sustainability, intersectional feminism?
+Why is intersectionality important for the future of the industry e.g. ethics, sustainability, intersectional feminism, diversity, gender, ethnicity?

-Speaking of challenges and change, what would you say were the main hurdles that you had to overcome working within an industry which is predominantly homogenous and how would you like to see the industry evolve?
+Speaking of challenges and change, what would you say were the main hurdles that you had to overcome working within an industry, which is homogenous, in every respect?

-Do you have any hints or tips you can share for young people within the Black and minority community wishing to work in the industry?
+Do you have any hints or tips you can share for young people within the Black and minority community wishing to work within the fashion industry?